ISO 35001 Biorisk Management: A Comprehensive Approach for Laboratories and Research Facilities

 How 3BIO Can Help

-3BIO specialises in helping laboratories and research organisations implement effective biorisk management systems compliant with ISO 35001 and Belgian legislation.
+3BIO specialises in helping laboratories and research organisations implement effective biorisk management systems compliant with ISO 35001 and national legislation.
 Our services include:

 Visit our Biosafety services page to learn more about our offerings, or contact us to discuss your biosafety needs.